fdb/burocrazy.com/_posts/2010-01-01-champdaction.md

-{% extends "_project.html" %}
-{%hyde
+---
+layout: project
 title: Champ d'Action logo and website
 client: Champ d'Action
 teaser: Creating a new brand identity and website in one week, on-site, sounds crazy?
 It is.
 images:
   - champlogos.png
   - champsite.jpg
-%}
-{% block project %}
+---
 The rebranding of Champ d'Action, a contemporary music ensemble, happened during an intense workshop week, where we did both the logo design and website.
 Champ d'Action is known for its creative approaches to both process and end result, something that corresponds to our way of working.
 So they got a set of designers together, including Burocrazy, to design a new identity, their seasonal brochure, and a new website, all in a week's time.

 The Champ d'Action logo